Recovery of U.S. human remains from the Korean War

 The recovery of US human remains from the Korean War has continued since the end of the war.

 More than 36,000 American troops died during the Korean War (1950–1953).

-As of 2019, the Defense POW/MIA Accounting Agency describes more than 7,800 Americans as "unaccounted for" from the Korean War.
+As of 2024, the Defense POW/MIA Accounting Agency (DPAA) describes more than 7,400 Americans as "unaccounted for" from the Korean War.
 The United States Armed Forces estimates that 5,300 of these troops went missing in North Korea.
+All cases from Korea are under the purview of the Korean War Identification Project (KWIP), which is the largest project in case load and complexity within the DPAA.
+Korean War identification cases are especially difficult because the remains are highly commingled.

 Operation Glory

-After the Korean Armistice, North Korea returned the remains of more than 3,000 Americans in what was termed Operation Glory in 1954.
+After the Korean Armistice, in 1954, North Korea returned the remains of more than 3,000 Americans in what was termed Operation Glory.
 At the same time, US Graves Registration teams recovered remains from South Korea.
 The US identified thousands of these remains.
-In 1956, 848 sets of remains that could not be identified were buried in the National Memorial Cemetery of the Pacific, known as the Punchbowl Cemetery, in Honolulu, Hawaii.
+In 1956, 848 sets of remains that could not be identified were buried in the National Memorial Cemetery of the Pacific, known as the Punchbowl, in Honolulu, Hawaii.
 Others were later buried there as "unknown soldiers".
 Another "unknown soldier" was buried in the Tomb of the Unknowns at Arlington National Cemetery.
 The remains of all of these "unknown soldiers" were treated with formaldehyde, which, in later decades, made their identification through DNA testing difficult.